gaepdit/iaip/docs/certificate-instructions.md

 (Adapted from a Microsoft [GitHub Actions sample](https://github.com/microsoft/github-actions-for-desktop-apps?tab=readme-ov-file#signing) repository with fixes based on [this PowerShell change](https://github.com/PowerShell/PowerShell/issues/14537#issuecomment-754014628).)

-1. Open PowerShell to the "IAIP" folder and Base64-encode the ".pfx" file by running the following Powershell script:
+1. Open PowerShell to the "IAIP" folder and Base64-encode the ".pfx" file by running the following Powershell commands:

     ```powershell
-    $pfx_cert = Get-Content '.\IAIP_TemporaryKey.pfx' -AsByteStream
+    [System.Convert]::ToBase64String([System.IO.File]::ReadAllBytes("IAIP_Key.pfx")) | Out-File "BASE64_ENCODED_PFX.txt"

-    [System.Convert]::ToBase64String($pfx_cert) | Out-File 'SigningCertificate_Encoded.txt'
+    (Get-PfxCertificate -Filepath 'IAIP_Key.pfx').Thumbprint | Out-File "PFX_THUMBPRINT.txt"
     ```

+    These two commands generate text files to be used in the following steps.

 2. In GitHub, go to [Actions secrets and variables](https://github.com/gaepdit/iaip/settings/secrets/actions) in the IAIP repository.

-3. Update the value of the `BASE64_ENCODED_PFX` secret with the text of the "SigningCertificate_Encoded.txt" file.
+    1. Add or update the value of the `BASE64_ENCODED_PFX` secret with the text of the `BASE64_ENCODED_PFX.txt` file.

-4. Update the value of the `PFX_THUMBPRINT` secret with the value in the `<ManifestCertificateThumbprint>` element from the updated "IAIP.vbproj" file.
+    2. Add or update the value of the `PFX_THUMBPRINT` secret with the text of the `PFX_THUMBPRINT.txt` file.

-5. Discard changes from the IAIP repository.
-This should delete the "IAIP_TemporaryKey.pfx" and "SigningCertificate_Encoded.txt" files and remove the additions to the "IAIP.vbproj" file.
+5. Discard changes from the IAIP git repository.
+This should delete the files generated above and remove the additions to the "IAIP.vbproj" file.